Plan Your Trip Itinerary: One Day in History

 The Trail End State Historic Site is a 14,000 sq.-ft. historic Flemish-revival style mansion built and inhabited by former Wyoming Governor and U.S. Senator John B. Kendrick.
 Kendrick was a successful cattleman when he commissioned the house, and he was only beginning his political career; when he became governor in 1914 and a senator three years later, Trail End became his summer home.
 The house was added to the National Register of Historic Places on February 26, 1970.
 Set aside an hour for a thorough tour of the property and adjacent Kendrick Park.

 The Historic Sheridan Inn, constructed in 1892, was one of the first hotels in Sheridan.
 Conceptualized and developed by William F. “Buffalo Bill” Cody, Cody directed hotel management, and even auditioned new members for his legendary “Wild West Show” from the front porch.
-In 2013, Bob and Dana Townsend became the newest owners of the Inn, bringing 21st-century luxury to the 19th-century building.
-The Inn is now open as a hotel for overnight stays, banquet events, weddings, and tours.
 Each of the twenty-two rooms have been revitalized to reflect on “Buffalo Bill” and twenty-one other key characters in his life.
+Open Range, the Inn’s celebrated restaurant, is perhaps best known for the magnificent bar gifted to Bill Cody by none other than Queen Victoria.

 Sheridan’s Veterans Hospital is located on the site of historic Fort Mackenzie.
 In 1899, Congress appropriated funds for a permanent garrison on this site, and by June 18 of that year a detachment of the First Cavalry had arrived.
 In November of 1901, the 2nd and 3rd Battalions of the 18th Infantry were garrisoned at Fort Mackenzie.
 By August of 1902, companies G and H of the Tenth Cavalry, known as the Buffalo Soldiers, arrived.
 These soldiers, returning from fighting in Cuba and the Philippines, were reassigned here for recuperation and retraining.
 The campus is open for tours during daylight hours.
 Please respect the privacy of patients, residents, and staff.
 Buildings are closed to the public.